Alwin-Lin/development-debug-androidTest/bt/README.md

 3. Sync and build

 ## ToDo:
+* Fix bugs, 100 in total
-Allow this to run with all the values files from download
+* Allow this to run with all the values files from download